More Information About Personal Loans

 Information You’ll Need When Applying

-When you’re applying you will need to provide the lender with the information that they require to make their lending decisions.
+When you’re applying you will need to provide the lender or lending partner with the information that they require to make their lending decisions.

-For lenders with alternative lending models, that might include additional information like your alma mater or your employment history.
-When applying to the best companies, you will need the following information:
+For lenders or lending partners with alternative credit models, that might include additional information like your alma mater or your employment history.
+When applying to the best companies, you will likely need the following information:

 - Identification – Whether it is a driver’s license, Social Security card, or passport